 So here are my vegan Chocolate coated marshmallow treats, Tunnocks Tea Cakes, Krembo, Mumsmums, Gräddbullar, Chocolate Kisses, Schokokuss, Flødeboller or however you like to refer to this scrumptious little gem.
 Feel free to comment and enjoy 🙂

-- 7 oz (200 gr) marzipan maybe 10 oz if you are making the bottoms wider
+- 7 oz (200 gr) marzipan (up to 10 oz if you are making the bottoms wider)

-- 1/5 tsp cream of tartar alternatively 1,5 tsp of freshly squeezed lemon juice might work
+- 1/5 tsp cream of tartar (or 1/5 tsp of freshly squeezed lemon juice might work)

-- 7 oz (200 gr) dark chokolate chips or finely chopped chocolate
+- 7 oz (200 gr) dark chocolate chips (or finely chopped dark chocolate)

-- Bake them untill lightly browned edges - about 7 minutes on 300F/150C.
-Let them cool cpmpletely on the baking tray.
-If you want to chocolate coat the bottoms, put 1-2 pieces of chocolate in a oven safe bowl and let it melt for a couple of minutes in the oven after ýou turn it off.
-Use this to cover the bottoms (optional)
+- Bake them untill the edges are lightly browned.
+About 7 minutes at 300°F/150°C. Let them cool cpmpletely on the baking tray.
+OPTIONAL: If you want to coat the bottoms in chocolate: Put 1-2 pieces of chocolate in an oven safe bowl and let it melt for a couple of minutes in the oven after ýou turn it off.
+Use this to cover the bottoms.

 - Bring the sugar and water to a gentle boil.
-If you have a thermometer let it boil untill it reaches 242F/117C.
-If you don't own a thermometer, let it boil for exactly 2 minutes, don't stir it more than a couple of times, or it might re-crystalize.
+If you have a thermometer let it boil untill it reaches 242°F/117°C. If you don't own a thermometer, let it boil for exactly 2 minutes.
+Don't stir it more than a couple of times, or it might re-crystalize.
 You should get a clear syrup from this.2/3 cup (150 gr) sugar, 3 tbsp (50 ml) water

 - Hold the bag vertically over the middle of the middle of the bottom and cirkle your way out but don’t go all the way to the edge (the weight of the fluff will push it out there).
 Now spiral upwards making gradually smaller layerers on top of the previous.
 Aim for about 2,5 inches (6 cm) in height.